qawemlilo/JavascriptPrototypeReflection/README.md

 2. **method2.js**: Classical Inheritance.
 Constructor Pattern.
 The result is the **same as method1.js**, except that all the properties and methods of the constructor are defined inside said constructor (not exactly inside the constructor, but effectively inside it in readibility terms), while still taking advantage of JavaScript's prototype chain features.

     I prefer this alternative, but added method1.js in case someone is not familiar, although it should be easy to understand.
 3. **method3.js**: Pure objects.
 No constructors.
-Objects are not instantiated with a function, they are created with `Object.create(prototypeObject)`.
+Objects are not instantiated with the `new` keyword, they are created with `Object.create(prototypeObject)`.

 #Test it by Yourself